Table of Contents

 The unsupervised machine learning models do not have any target to predict but still can be quite useful for developing your AI.
 Unsupervised learning algorithms are used for unlabeled data classification, to group separate cases based on similar characteristics, as well as naturally occurring patterns in the data.
 Thus, unsupervised learning is naturally used as a preprocessing step before annotating the data.

-The big advantage of unlabeled data is that it’s cheap and comparatively easy to get.
+Another crucial point in analyzing labeled vs. unlabeled data is that the latter has a big advantage in ML.
+Unlabeled data is cheap and comparatively easy to get.
 You don’t need to invest time and resources into human annotators who will label the data.
 You don’t need fancy storage to keep the data protected.
 What you need is to know how to use the unlabeled data you already have.

 There are two main methods of unsupervised machine learning: clustering and dimensionality reduction.
 Let’s look into both of them to understand what we gain by using unlabeled data.